Resonant Inelastic X-ray Scattering Study of Ca$_3$Ru$_2$O$_7$: Introduction

 In this paper, we present a combined oxygen $K$-edge x-ray absorption spectroscopy (XAS) and resonant inelastic x-ray scattering (RIXS) study of \biCa\ and compare it to previously published work on \Ca~\cite{FatuzzoPRB2015,das_spin-orbital_2018}, with the aim to investigate the distinctive fingerprints of the magnetic state in the single and bilayer compounds.
 With this methodology, the Ru 4$d$ orbitals are accessed indirectly through their hybridization with oxygen $p$ orbitals.
+In this fashion, we probe the two unoccupied \tg\ states.
 This indirect approach has routinely been applied to different TM oxides~\cite{bisogni_bimagnon_2012,salaPRB2014,lu_dispersive_2018, pinciniPRB2019}.
 Our study demonstrates that in \biCa, only the two lowest intra-$t_{2g}$ excitations are observed, whereas in \Ca, the Mott insulating ground state produces a set of excitations within the $t_{2g}$ subspace, which consists of two low-energy and two mid/high-energy structures.
 An important difference -- the main observation reported here -- is that the lowest lying excitation exhibits a clear dispersive character in \biCa.
 This marked collective behavior is not found with the corresponding excitation in \Ca. The fundamentally different magnetic ground states of \Ca\ and \biCa\ are therefore manifested in the excitation spectrum, both within the $t_{2g}$ and between the $t_{2g}$ and $e_g$ sectors.
 We discuss this within the theoretical framework of fast collision approximation for the RIXS cross-section~\cite{AmentPRB2007,amentRMP2011}.
-Taking into account the different magnetic ground states of \Ca\ and \biCa, qualitative agreement is obtained.
+Taking into account the different magnetic ground states of \Ca\ and \biCa, qualitative agreement between calculated and observed RIXS spectra is obtained.
+The model qualitatively describes the marked differences in the RIXS spectra recorded on \Ca\ and \biCa.
 Moreover, we analyze the nature of the lowest lying intra-$t_{2g}$ excitation.
 In this fashion, we show that this excitation is magnetic in both compounds, but with fundamentally different natures.
 In \Ca, the lowest lying excitation is consistent with composite longitudinal amplitude and transverse spin modes, whereas in \biCa\ it has a dominant transverse spin nature.
 These results provide decisive evidence for the capability of oxygen $K$-edge RIXS in probing the complex structure of electronic excitations in 4$d$ ruthenates.
 Particularly, it is confirmed that the low-energy spin/orbital modes are also directly accessible in virtue of modest SOC~\cite{lu_dispersive_2018}.
 Such elementary excitations reflect the balance among competing interactions, being therefore crucial for revealing the origin of emergent phases and for determining the low-energy Hamiltonian in layered ruthenates, where magnetic interactions are no longer dictated by a global spin SU(2) symmetry alone.